Partner

 Intellectual property

-Doug (Chip) Rettew is frequently touted as one of the nation’s top trademark lawyers.
-He has established himself as a trademark practitioner who not only knows how to litigate, but how to efficiently and effectively try the cases that go the distance—before both judges and juries alike.
-Doug litigates cases involving a broad range of issues, including trademarks, false advertising, publicity rights, unfair competition, trade dress, design patents, and domain names.
+Douglas (Chip) Rettew is frequently touted as one of the nation’s top trademark lawyers, having established himself as a litigator who knows how to efficiently and effectively try the cases that go the distance—before judges and juries alike.

-Doug has first-chair jury and bench trial and appellate experience and has argued appeals before the U.S. Courts of Appeals for the Federal, Fourth, Eighth, and Eleventh Circuits.
-He also litigates before the Trademark Trial and Appeal Board (TTAB).
+Doug has first-chair jury and bench trial and appellate experience and has argued appeals before the U.S. Courts of Appeals for the Federal, Second, Fourth, Eighth, and Eleventh Circuits.
+He also litigates before the Trademark Trial and Appeal Board.
 Doug has significant experience in obtaining (and defeating) temporary restraining orders and preliminary injunctions, including those involving counterfeiting and ex parte seizures.
-He previously served as leader of the firm’s trademark, copyright, and advertising group and on the firm’s compensation committee, and is currently on the firm’s management committee.
+He has testified before the United States Senate Judiciary Subcommittee on Intellectual Property; was an adjunct professor at GW Law School; served on the firm’s compensation committee, management committee, and as leader of the trademark, copyright, and advertising group.

 • After a full trial before the U.S. District Court for the Eastern District of Virginia, obtained a ruling that the parties’ VAGISIL and VAGISAN marks conflict and that “VAGISIL is a famous mark that has attained substantial commercial strength.”
 Argued before the Fourth Circuit, who affirmed the ruling.